sdonovan001/model-serving/README.md

 # Model Serving
 Model serving is the process of deploying trained machine learning models into a production environment, making their functions available via APIs or other services.
 This allows applications and other systems to interact with the models, making predictions, or performing tasks based on new input data.
 It's essentially the step that transforms a trained model from a static file into a value-generating service.
-In this repo we will walk you through 3 different ways to serve a trained model.
+In this repo we will walk you through serving a trained model with local Docker, Cloud Run and Vertex AI.

 ### Prerequsites
 * Your own [GCP account](https://cloud.google.com/free?hl=en).